deogakofi/disaster_response/README.md

 * Rewriting code with dask so gridsearch debugging and compiling can be quicker
 * Include more graphs
 * Explore the effect of stopwords on precision
+* Use dummies data for related field instead of replacing 2 with 1